Who we are

-We are delighted to introduce an exciting venture that was started in 2009.
-The background of this initiative emanates from one EULAR's core objectives at that time – «Bring on board high quality, young generation contributors in all EULAR activities".
+The origins of the EMerging EULAR NETwork (EMEUNET) date back to 2009 following EULAR's core objectives at the time to "Bring on board high quality, young generation contributors in all EULAR activities".

 This statement was seized upon as an opportunity to address educational needs and promote research interests of aspiring young academics through the creation and development of a Europe-wide network of young rheumatologists.
 Our mission was to form a EULAR working group of young clinicians and researchers in rheumatology, which would move forward education, mentoring and research in Europe, widening collaborations and integrating with EULAR activities.
-Our first meeting was held at EULAR 2009 in Copenhagen, following which we sought approval for the EMEUNET venture at the EULAR Executive Committee meeting in September 2009; it was well-received and the go-ahead was given.
+Following our first meeting at EULAR 2009, we sought approval for the EMEUNET venture at the EULAR Executive Committee meeting in September 2009: our proposal was well-received, and the go-ahead was given.

-Registered EMEUNET members are granted access to a searchable database of all members, allowing them to establish research collaborations and share information.
-Registered Members also have the opportunity to take part in our mentoring, educational and networking activities and may annually apply to the Working Group membership, where we try to ensure as broad a representation within EULAR countries as possible.
+Registered EMEUNET members have the opportunity to take part in our mentoring, educational and networking activities, and in EULAR activities such as task forces and committees.
+Also, members may apply each year to join the Sub-Committees, the core of our community, where we always ensure as broad a representation within EULAR countries as possible.